vtsao/repon/README.md

-# repo-n
+# repon

-`repo-n` is a CLI tool that finds the top-n GitHub repositories for an organization by a metric.
+`repon` is a CLI tool that finds the top-n GitHub repositories for an organization by a metric.

 Supported metrics are: